Aliases for SLC12A1 Gene

 GeneCards Summary for SLC12A1 Gene

 SLC12A1 (Solute Carrier Family 12 Member 1) is a Protein Coding gene.
-Diseases associated with SLC12A1 include bartter syndrome, type 1 and bartter disease.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Diuretics Pathway, Pharmacodynamics.
-GO annotations related to this gene include transporter activity and sodium:potassium:chloride symporter activity.
+Diseases associated with SLC12A1 include Bartter Syndrome, Type 1, Antenatal and Antenatal Bartter Syndrome.
+Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include transporter activity and sodium:potassium:chloride symporter activity.
 An important paralog of this gene is SLC12A2.

 Na+/K+/Cl- Symporters (NKCC) are membrane-bound channels that play a major role in a variety of epithelial absorptive and secretory processes and a direct role in cell volume regulation and possibly in cell cycle regulation.
 There are two NKCC isoforms: NKCC1 and NKCC2.